DerrickLamers/grblwiki/Known-Issues.md

-_This wiki is intended to provide information on known bugs.
-Please feel free to contribute more known bugs and their work arounds as they are discovered.
-When a bug is fixed, they will be removed from this list._
+_This wiki is intended to provide information on known bugs or issues.
+Please feel free to contribute more known bugs and their work arounds as they are discovered._

 # Character-counting Streaming Protocol Issues